alessionovel/llm-fact-checker/README.md

 ### Cloud/Remote API (Azure OpenAI)

 To use Azure OpenAI (or adapt to other APIs), use the `queryLLM-cloud.py` script.
 This version is designed for Azure but can be easily modified for other providers.

-You will need to set your API key and endpoint in your environment (see script for details).
+**Setup for Azure OpenAI:**
+1. Create a `.env` file in the project root directory
+2. Add your Azure OpenAI API key: `AZURE_OPENAI_API_KEY=your_api_key_here`

 Example usage:
 ```bash